Equivalence of additive and parametric pinning control protocols for systems of weakly coupled oscillators: Equivalence of the two pinning protocols

 \subsection{Numerical equivalence for non-reduced models}

 Let us consider a system of $n$ Stuart-Landau oscillators coupled via a network, and apply additive pinning control.
 The dynamics is described by Eqs. \eqref{eq:network_controlledI}.
-If we perform phase reduction, we obtain the following phase equation for $t<t_p$
+If we perform the phase reduction, we obtain the following phase equation for $t<t_p$

-From the above equation, we see that the frequency $\omega$ of each phase-reduced oscillator $i$ receives an input of $\sqrt{\frac{2}{\alpha}}\lambda_i\cos\Big(\theta + \frac{\pi}{4}\Big)$ until $t=t_p$ and the pinning control is stopped.
+From the above equation, we see that the frequency $\omega$ of each phase-reduced oscillator $i$ receives an input of $\sqrt{\frac{2}{\alpha}}\lambda_i\cos\Big(\vartheta + \frac{\pi}{4}\Big)$ until $t=t_p$ and the pinning control is stopped.
 Hence, if we set the frequency of the parametric pinning given by Eq. \eqref{eq:new_omega_network} to we have that the two pinning approaches are equivalent in the limit of validity of the phase reduction, i.e., $\varepsilon<<1$ and $\lambda_i<<1$.

-We can now validate the above result through simulations.
+We can now validate the above result through simulations of SL oscillators coupled via a network, namely, a regular lattice.
 In our numerical study, we examine two different settings: one in which the assumptions of validity of the phase reduction are satisfied, whose results are shown in Fig. \ref{fig:equiv}, and the other, whose results are shown in Fig. \ref{fig:nonequiv}, in which the phase reduction approximation is not anymore valid.
 Fig. \ref{fig:equiv} shows that the two approaches are almost indistinguishable when phase reduction is valid.
 On the other hand, when the phase reduction is not valid, the two pinning protocols give different results, as shown in Fig. \ref{fig:nonequiv}.

 This phenomenology, which was expected, can be intuitively understood when looking at the time series of panels c) and f) of the two Figures.
-In the case where the phase reduction is valid, the amplitude remains almost constant, hence, the phase models fully describes the dynamics.
-However, when the coupling and the perturbations are not weak, the amplitude plays a relevant role in the evolution of the system, hence, the phase model cannot give an accurate description of the dynamics.
+In the case where the phase reduction is valid, the amplitude remains almost constant, hence, the phase model fully describes the dynamics.
+However, when the coupling and the perturbations are not weak, the additive pinning affects the amplitude, while the parametric pinning does not, hence, the phase models cannot give an accurate description of the dynamics.